lsst-it/ittn-004/index.rst

 -------------------

-Prior to the start of operations, the summit nameservers shall be reconfigured to be "authoritive" for all local zones.  `route53
+Prior to the start of operations, the summit nameservers shall be reconfigured to be "authoritative" for all local zones.  `route53
 <https://aws.amazon.com/route53/>`_ will continue to be the definitive source
 of truth.
 The zone configuration for local nameservers shall be machine generated from route53 information.